Home

 “Yeah,” he said, wearing a big, missing-teeth-grin, "and I can't wait!"

-He danced around me, ready to bounce out of his skin.
+He danced around me, thrilled at the thought.
 “My daddy said in just TEN MORE KWANZAS!"